 In the U.S., really all we know about Chinese food, at least in my experience, is from little hole-in-the-wall Chinese restaurants that serve Americanized versions of Chinese food.
 You know, the breaded, deep-fried everything served with gloppy sauces that all seem to taste the same.
 (I even had an MSG reaction at one of these restaurants.)

 But the thing is, a lot of this food is really good, especially if you know what to order.
-And until you go to a real Chinatown and have dim sum or happen to have a mother who cooks authentic Chinese, it’s all you know as an American.
+And until you go to a real Chinatown and have dim sum, like Chinese steamed buns, or happen to have a mother who cooks authentic Chinese, it’s all you know as an American.
 Just like we all used to think that Italian food was really all about lasagna and spaghetti.

 So I decided to buy this cookbook after all, and I’m glad I did.
 It’s been fun looking over recipes like Kung Pao Chicken, Dan Dan Noodles, Chop Suey, and Egg Foo Young.
 Remember all of those?!!!